MIT Interdisciplinary Doctoral Program in Computational Science and Engineering (Dept-CSE PhD)

 Academic Performance

-Dept-CSE PhD students are required to complete at least five graduate-level subjects, totaling no less than 60 credit units, in computational science and engineering selected from the approved list of Computational Concentration Subjects.
-Dept-CSE PhD students may not use more than 12 units of credit from a “meets with undergraduate” subject to fulfill the CSE curriculum requirement.
-Subjects taken with the graduate P/D/F grading option, or subjects specifically designated as P/D/F in the MIT Bulletin, cannot be used to satisfy the Dept-CSE PhD curricular requirement of five graduate-level subjects, totaling no less than 60 credit units, in computational science and engineering*.
+Dept-CSE PhD students are required to complete at least five graduate-level subjects, totaling no less than 60 credit units, in computational science and engineering*; these subjects must be selected from the approved list of Computational Concentration Subjects.
+Dept-CSE PhD students may not use more than 12 units of credit from a “meets with undergraduate” subject to fulfill this CSE curricular requirement.
+Subjects taken with the graduate P/D/F grading option, or subjects specifically designated as P/D/F in the MIT Bulletin, cannot be used to satisfy this CSE curricular requirement.
+Dept-CSE doctoral students may not apply any transfer credits toward this five-subject CSE curricular requirement.

 In addition to departmental academic performance expectations, Dept-CSE students are expected to maintain a grade point average (GPA) of at least 4.5 (out of 5) in CSE subjects and an overall GPA of at least 4.2 (out of 5) during the course of their studies.